-- (1) the other party to the transaction is related to such Trustee, director, officer or staff member, - (2) such other party is an entity in which the Trustee, director, officer or staff member has a financial interest, or - (3) the Trustee, director, officer or staff member is a Trustee, officer, director or general partner of such other party.
+- whenever there is any transaction or proposed transaction in which a Trustee, Member, officer or executive staff has any actual or potential involvement, interest or relationship, either directly or indirectly.
+A Trustee, Member, officer or executive member shall have an indirect interest in a proposed transaction if: - (1) the other party to the transaction is related to such Trustee, Member, officer or executive staff member, - (2) such other party is an entity in which the Trustee, Member, officer or executive staff member has a financial interest, or - (3) the Trustee, Member, officer or executive staff member is a Trustee, officer, director or general partner of such other party.

-A Conflict of Interest may also exist when the interests or concerns of any Trustee, director, officer or staff member, or such person's immediate family, or any party, group or organisation to which such person has allegiance, may be seen as competing with the interests or concerns of WLT.
+A conflict of interest may also exist when the interests or concerns of any Trustee, Member, officer or executive staff member, or such person's immediate family, or any party, group or organisation to which such person has allegiance, may be seen as competing with the interests or concerns of WLT.